jimmy123A/jimmy123A/README.md

 ✍️ &nbsp;In my free time, I'm doing freelancing as a side/hassle and improving my startups.\
 💬 &nbsp;Feel free to reach out to me for pro bono consulting and volunteering, or just for some interesting discussion.\
 ✉️ &nbsp;You can shoot me an email at dimitrisdas2@gmail.com!
 I'll try to respond as soon as I can.\
-📄 &nbsp;Please have a look at my [Fiver Profile](https://www.fiverr.com/jimmy20a) and my [Personal Portfolio](https://masterjimm.com/) for more details about me.
-I'm open to feedback and suggestions!

 <img alt="Night Coding" src="https://raw.githubusercontent.com/AVS1508/AVS1508/master/assets/Night-Coding.gif" align="right"/>